RHEcosystemAppEng/dbaas-operator/README.md

 - `make docker-build docker-push IMG=quay.io/<YOUR_USERNAME_IN_QUAY>/dbaas-operator:<version>`

 ## Running the Operator
+Recommended way of running the operator is on a OCP 4.9 or higher cluster.
+You can use Red Hat Demo System to provision a test cluster, which typically is available 2 days extendable upto a week.

+### Provisioning a Red Hat OCP 4.9 Cluster
+* Regsiter your account and have your credentials working at: https://rhpds.redhat.com/
+* Navigate to https://demo.redhat.com/catalog, under Catalog tab, search for " OpenShift 4.10 Workshop" and order this SKU.
+* You will receive emails when the cluster is available for use.
+* Login to the OpenShift console using the admin credentials provided and copy the admin login command.
+* From terminal window, login to the OpenShift cluster.
+* Create a project for use such as `oc create ns test-dbaas-operator`

 **NOTE**: The DBaaS console UI portion of the workflow described below will *only* work if your operator is installed via OLM and using version OpenShift Container Platform (OCP) version 4.9 or higher.
-If you run locally or via direct deploy (first 2 options), you can create a DBaaSInventory & will receive a DBaaSConnection, but will not see DBaaS console UI and bindable in Topology view.
+If you run locally or via direct deploy (no longer recommended), you can create a DBaaSInventory & will receive a DBaaSConnection, but will not see DBaaS console UI and bindable in Topology view.

-**Run as a local instance**:
-- `make install run INSTALL_NAMESPACE=<your_target_namespace> ENABLE_WEBHOOKS=false`
-- Continue below by following the [Using the Operator](#using-the-operator) section
-- When finished, remove created resources via:
-  - `make clean-namespace`

-**Deploy & run on a cluster:**
-- `oc project <your_target_namespace>`
-- `make deploy`
-- Continue below by following the [Using the Operator](#using-the-operator) section
-- When finished, clean up & remove deployment via:
-  - `make clean-namespace undeploy`

 **Deploy via OLM on cluster:**
 - **Make sure to edit `Makefile` and replace `QUAY_ORG` in the `IMAGE_TAG_BASE` with your own Quay.io Org!**
 - **Next `make release-build`**
 - **Next edit the [catalog-source.yaml](config/samples/catalog-source.yaml) template to indicate your new Quay.io org image**
-- `make release-push catalog-update`
+- `make release-push`
 - Make visibility of the repositories (`dbaas-operator`, `dbaas-operator-bundle`, and `dbaas-operator-catalog`) public in your Quay.io account
+- `make catalog-update`
 - Access to an OpenShift and navigate in the web console to the **Operators → OperatorHub** page.
 - Scroll or type a keyword into the Filter by keyword box **OpenShift Database Access Operator** click Install.
   The RHODA operator is cluster scope and the default installed namespace is **openshift-dbaas-operator**.